tigerros/tigerros.github.io/README.md

-Note: Site does not work on Firefox running on debian/ubuntu
+Note: Site does not work properly on Firefox running on debian/ubuntu